Skip to content

 • Materials and articles aimed at a physician audience, including new provider marketing flyers, Medical Report articles and Doximity articles

-• Tabular materials, such as event programs, lists of award winners in an article and photo captions in grant award articles
+• Tabular materials, such as lists of physicians in marketing materials, event programs, lists of award winners in an article and photo captions in grant award articles

 Currency Expand answer